A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

 \subsection{Implementation in R}

-We have developed a package called \texttt{hirem} \citep{Crevecoeur2020} for defining and calibrating hierarchical reserving models as well as simulating the future development of claims.
-In this package, layers can be estimated with generalized linear models (GLMs) or gradient boosting models (GBMs).
-The case-study of Section~\ref{section:caseStudy} uses the implementation from \cite{Southworth2015} of the \texttt{gbm} package, which adds the gamma loss function to the original package developed by \cite{Greenwell2018}.
+A dedicated \texttt{R} package called \texttt{hirem} \citep{CrevecoeurRobben2021} is available to calibrate the hierarchical reserving models and to simulate the future development of claims.
+In this package, layer-specific outcome variables can be modelled with generalized linear models (GLMs) or gradient boosting models (GBMs).
+We hereby rely on the implementation from \cite{Southworth2015} of the \texttt{gbm} package, which adds the gamma loss function to the original package developed by \cite{Greenwell2018}.